tc39/notes/meetings/2019-06/june-6.md

 FHS: Huge impediment.Python made by dutch guy, still English feeling.
 Keyword "for" is bad chosen word.
 If I could choose one thing to change.
 People think about number 4.
 Why not "repeat"?
 Especially where people are struggling.
 Definitely think that it's aspect that is overlooked.
 Who knows "crash"?
 Can localize keywords to other languages.
 Useful but still issues: left to right language, indentation, etc. Should think about those aspects more.
 Personal opinion is: more words is better than more symbols.

-LBR: Native vs non-native: English as a 2nd language, people who don't know english at all.
+LEO: Native vs non-native: English as a 2nd language, people who don't know english at all.
 When first learned PLs.
 All words were symbols for me.
 Had no idea what if, for, while meant.
 Remember learning basic.
 "LOAD", "CAS", "PRINT" were symbols to me.
 When writing tests, bdd vs other styles.
 Bdd more natural language.
 My mental model and preference, get confused by bdd style.
 Much simpler to interpret other style (which one, didn't get it?).
 Random language would probably be easier for me.
 Like these points of views.
 Really appreciate that.

 FHS: Do think valid distinction between people english as 2nd language and people who don't understand any english.